MontrealCorpusTools/ISCAN/docs/source/tutorials_iscan.rst

 Motivation
 ----------

-Polysyllabic shortening refers to the "same" rhymic unit (syllable or vowel) becoming shorter as the size of the containing domain (word or prosodic domain) increases.
+Polysyllabic shortening refers to the "same" rhythmic unit (syllable or vowel) becoming shorter as the size of the containing domain (word or prosodic domain) increases.
 Two classic examples:

 * English: stick, sticky, stickiness (Lehiste, 1972)
 * French: pâte, pâté, pâtisserie (Grammont, 1914)

 Polysyllabic shortening is often – but not always – defined as being restricted to accented syllables.
 (As in the English, but not the French example.)
-Using ISCAN, we can check whether a simple version of polysyllabic shortening holds in the ICE-CAN corpus, namely:
+Using ISCAN, we can check whether a simple version of polysyllabic shortening holds in the tutorial corpus, namely:

 * Considering all utterance-final words, does the initial vowel duration decrease as word length increases?